UWCNuclear/UbuntuSetUp/README.md

 Restart your computer

-**Step 2.**	Install and and run Xming: https://sourceforge.net/projects/xming/
+**Step 2.**	Install and run Xming and Xming-fonts: https://sourceforge.net/projects/xming/

  ***Note!*** Xming has to be running in the background before you open a terminal and has to be run every time your computer is rebooted. :-)